aws-samples/amazon-aurora-labs-for-mysql/docs/reinvent/connect/index.md

 ## 4. Running a read-only workload

 Once the data load completes successfully, you can run a read-only workload to generate load on the cluster.
+Download and review our [simple load testing script](/scripts/loadtest.py) for reference.
 You will also observe the effects on the DB cluster topology.
 For this step you will use the **Reader Endpoint** of the cluster.
 The value of the reader endpoint can be found in your CloudFormation stack outputs.

 Run the load generation script from the Session Manager workstation command line: